DNS is the phonebook of the internet!

 - DNS Recursor will send the request to the root nameserver.
 (DNS Recursor → Root Nameserver)

-- Root nameserver will not have the IP information of the domain name, but it will provide the information of the corresponding TLD server, which can help us find it.
+- The root nameserver will not have the IP information of the domain name, but it will provide the information of the corresponding TLD server, which can help us find it.
 (Root Nameserver → DNS Recursor)

 - Now, the recursor asks the TLD server for the IP of the provided domain.
 (DNS Recursor → TLD server)